-1 . , Further develop targeted interventions for Teachers to Sept 2019 - Teaching Assistant TAs and external teachers Governors to monitor and evaluate Pupil Premium/ Vulnerable Children who allocate resources ongoing support to enable working closely with teachers through; are not on target to meet age-related within their tailored, specific to plan and monitor specific, expectations by; classes. and targeted timed and 'hard hitting' Evaluative visits to school interventions. interventions where Reports from Executive Setting and monitoring Pupil Premium Admin staff to necessary.
-Headteacher. specific targets for Numeracy and ensure that 'target Scrutiny of pupil performance Literacy (closing the gap and targeting tracker' tracking 0500 Teachers able to discuss the data. in line with Non-PP). system remains £500 impact of planned Class teacher to allocate teaching functional, up-to- interventions. assistant time to support specific, date and planned intervention strategies in appropriately Attainment of PP children needed. populated with more in-line with Non-PP. Teachers to more carefully monitor data. the impact of such interventions using Rate of progress increased 'Target Tracker' tracking tool. and more rapid than those children not forming part of planned interventions.
-Continue to broaden the cultural and Headteacher to Sept 19 - ongoing School visit subsidy 100% attendance of PP Executive Headteacher to monitor educational experiences of children organise children on school visits. levels of participation. identified as being disadvantaged by; subsidising visit £255 costs.
+Further develop targeted interventions for Teachers to Sept 2023 - Teaching Assistant TAs and external teachers Governors to monitor and evaluate Pupil Premium/ Vulnerable Children who allocate resources ongoing support to enable working closely with teachers through; are not on target to meet age-related within their tailored, specific to plan and monitor specific, expectations by; classes. and targeted timed and 'hard hitting' Evaluative visits to school interventions. interventions where Reports from Executive Setting and monitoring Pupil Premium Admin staff to necessary.
+Headteacher. specific targets for Numeracy and ensure that 'target • Scrutiny of pupil performance Literacy (closing the gap and targeting tracker' tracking Teachers able to discuss the data. in line with Non-PP).
+Class teacher to allocate teaching system remains functional, up-to- impact of planned Class teacher to allocate teaching assistant time to support specific, date and interventions. planned intervention strategies in appropriately Attainment of PP children needed. populated with more in-line with Non-PP. Teachers to more carefully monitor data. more in mic with NOH-FF. the impact of such interventions using uutu.
+Rate of progress increased 'Target Tracker' tracking tool. and more rapid than those 5 children not forming part of planned interventions.
+Continue to broaden the cultural and Headteacher to Sept 23 - ongoing School visit subsidy 100% attendance of PP Executive Headteacher to monitor educational experiences of children organise children on school visits. levels of participation. identified as being disadvantaged by; subsidising visit costs.
 Positive uptake of residential Governors to monitor and evaluate Supporting participation in after journeys. through; school provision, including After Teachers to liaise School sports clubs. with parents r.e.
 Reports from Executive Ensuring participation in Residential Year group specific Headteacher. and other Educational Trips. visits.
 Participation in visits.

-To bring attendance of Executive Head Sept 2019 - Attendance of Pupil Premium Governors to monitor and evaluate disadvantaged/vulnerable children in line Teacher ongoing children increasing. through; with national and school expectations by; Attendance of Pupil Premium Reports from Executive Setting individual and group children in-line with Non-PP Headteacher. attendance targets. in school.
-Analysis of attendance data Rewarding improved attendance. via Headteacher's report to Liaison with parents via telephone or Attendance of PP children Governors. home visits when/where necessary. effectively measured, via
+To bring attendance of Executive Head Sept 2023 - Attendance of Pupil Premium Governors to monitor and evaluate disadvantaged/vulnerable children in line Teacher ongoing children increasing. through; with national and school expectations by; Attendance of Pupil Premium Reports from Executive Setting individual and group children in-line with Non-PP Headteacher. attendance targets. in school.
+Analysis of attendance data Rewarding improved attendance. via Headteacher's report to Liaison with parents via telephone or Attendance of PP children Governors. home visits when/where necessary.
+1 l i effectively measured, via